A Mixed Diet Makes DINO An Omnivorous Vision Encoder: Abstract

 \section{Abstract}

 Pre-trained vision encoders like DINOv2 have demonstrated exceptional performance on unimodal tasks.
-However, we observe that their feature representations are poorly aligned across different modalities.
+However, we observe that their features are poorly aligned across different visual modalities.
 For instance, the feature embedding for an RGB image and its corresponding depth map of the same scene exhibit a cosine similarity that is nearly identical to that of two random, unrelated images.
-To address this, we propose the Omnivorous Vision Encoder, a novel framework that learns a modality-agnostic feature space.
-We train the encoder with a dual objective: first, to maximize the feature alignment between different modalities of the same scene; and second, a distillation objective that anchors the learned representations to the output of a fully frozen teacher such as DINOv2.
-The resulting student encoder becomes ``omnivorous'' by producing a consistent, powerful embedding for a given scene, regardless of the input modality (RGB, Depth, Segmentation, etc.).
+To address this, we propose the Omnivorous Vision Encoder, a post-training framework that learns a modality-agnostic feature space.
+We fine-tune the encoder with a dual objective: first, to maximize the feature alignment between different modalities of the same scene; and second, a distillation objective that anchors the learned representations to a fully frozen teacher.
+The resulting student encoder becomes ``omnivorous'' by producing more consistent embeddings for a given scene, regardless of the input modality (RGB, Depth, Segmentation, etc.).
 This approach enables robust cross-modal understanding while retaining the discriminative semantics of the original foundation model.
+Omnivorous model weights are available at \url{https://github.com/google-deepmind/representations4d}.